John Greenhill: Life and work

-Greenhill was born at Salisbury, Wiltshire around 1644, the eldest son of John Greenhill, registrar of the diocese of Salisbury, and Penelope Champneys, daughter of Richard Champneys of Orchardleigh, Somerset.
+Greenhill was born at Salisbury, Wiltshire, around 1644, the eldest son of John Greenhill, registrar of the diocese of Salisbury, and Penelope Champneys, daughter of Richard Champneys of Orchardleigh, Somerset.
 His father was connected through his brothers with the East India trade.
-John's younger brother Henry became Governor of the Gold Coast and a commissioner of the Navy.
+John's younger brother, Henry, became Governor of the Gold Coast and a commissioner of the Navy.

 Greenhill was educated at Salisbury Cathedral School.
 His first attempt at a portrait was one of his paternal uncle James Abbott of Salisbury, whom he is said to have sketched surreptitiously, as the old man would not sit for him.
-About 1662 he moved to London and became a pupil of Peter Lely.
+In 1662, he moved to London and became a pupil of Peter Lely.
 His progress was rapid, and he acquired some of Lely's skill and method.
-He carefully studied Vandyck's portraits, and George Vertue commented that he copied so closely Vandyck's portrait of "Thomas Killigrew and his dog" that it was difficult to know which was the original.
+He carefully studied Vandyck's portraits.
+George Vertue commented that he copied Vandyck's portrait of "Thomas Killigrew and his dog" so closely that it was difficult to know which was the original.
 Vertue also says that his progress excited Lely's jealousy.

-Greenhill was at first industrious, and married early.
-But a taste for poetry and drama, and living in Covent Garden in the vicinity of the theatres, led him to associate with many members of the free-living theatrical world, and he fell into "irregular habits".
-On 19 May 1676, while returning from the Vine Tavern (in Holborn) in a state of intoxication, he fell into the gutter in Long Acre, and was carried to his lodgings in Lincoln's Inn Fields, where he died the same night.
+Greenhill was at first industrious and married early.
+But a taste for poetry and drama, and living in Covent Garden near the theatres, led him to associate with many members of the free-living theatrical world, and he fell into "irregular habits."
+On 19 May 1676, while returning from the Vine Tavern (in Holborn) in a state of intoxication, he fell into the gutter in Long Acre and was carried to his lodgings in Lincoln's Inn Fields, where he died the same night.
 He was buried in St Giles in the Fields church.
 He left a widow and family, to whom Lely gave an annuity.

-Among Greenhill's personal admirers was dramatist Aphra Behn, who kept up an amorous correspondence with him, and lamented his early death in a fulsome panegyric.
+Among Greenhill's admirers was dramatist Aphra Behn, who kept up an amorous correspondence with him and lamented his early death in a fulsome panegyric.